Women in Law Institute at TexasLaw

 Law Students, LL.M.s, and Judicial Clerks

 Registration is open to all law students, LL.M.s, and judicial clerks.
 Participants will take part in all three workshops: (1) How to Communicate with Impact; (2) Demonstrate Your Value; and (3) Build Strategic Relationships.
-Registration will open in January 2018.
+Registration for this event has closed.